Munawwar/ws-affected/README.md

 ## Use Cases

-- **Run scripts on workspaces and their dependents affected by changes on a branch**
+- **Local development: Run linting, type checks, tests etc only on *changed* workspaces**

-    This is useful on local development to run tests and lint only on workspaces that have changed
+  Run scripts on workspaces and their dependents affected by changes on a branch.
+This is useful on local development to run tests and lint only on workspaces that have changed.

   ```sh
   npx ws-affected --run lint --run test